camunda/camunda-docs-manual/content/webapps/tasklist/filters.md

 {{< img src="../img/tasklist-filter-detail.png" title="Filter Details" >}}

-In the table below we list some of the more common and useful filters that you can create in Camunda Tasklist and how to set them up.
+In the table below we list some of the more common and useful filters that you can create in Tasklist and how to set them up.

 <section class="row">